Once again, a driver has plowed into a crowd, turning a vehicle into a lethal weapon.

 Date of attack: April 7, 2017

-Number of casualties: Four people were killed and 15 injured, Stockholm County Council said.
+Number of casualties: Five people were killed and about a dozen injured, the Stockholm County Council said.

 What happened: A stolen beer truck barreled into pedestrians on a busy shopping street in the center of the Swedish capital before it plowed into a department store.
 Sweden stepped up its security.
 National counterterrorism, bomb and air assets also provided support.

 Why it happened: The attacker, Rakhmat Akilov, had shown sympathies to extremist groups, including ISIS, Swedish police said.
 Akilov, 39, was from the central Asian republic of Uzbekistan.
 He admitted to carrying out a “terrorist crime,” his lawyer said.

 Number of casualties: Five people died in the attack, including an American man and an unarmed police officer, and scores of others were injured.